git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 # Terminal fundamentals {#terminal-fundamentals}

-Before getting into tmux, there are a few fundamentals of the command line to run over.
+Before getting into tmux, a few fundamentals of the command line should be reviewed.
 Often, we're so used to using these out of street smarts and muscle memory a great deal of us never see the relation of where these tools stand next to each other.